 - This group of combat veterans in Colorado organized to help legalize marijuana during the 2012 elections.
 They claim – and I believe them – that marijuana helps mitigate PTSD.
 If you support any punishment whatsoever for a combat veteran who heals himself with a plant that grows wild in some form within a few miles of you, I don’t care what you tell me.
 YOU DON’T BELIEVE IN FREEDOM!

 - Stanley Gibson, a 43-year-old Gulf War veteran was shot dead over a total non-crime by Las Vegas police in December, 2011.

-- These veterans say they are being required to prove they are worthy of gun rights.
+- These veterans say they were required to prove they are worthy of gun rights.
 Our rights are gifts from God that are inherent in our very humanity.
 We never have to prove to anybody that we have them.

-- Dwight Edwards, a disabled Marine veteran of Afghanistan, says that cops at a stationhouse in Queens brutally beat him for no reason in January of this year.
+- Dwight Edwards, a disabled Marine veteran of Afghanistan, says that cops in Queens brutally beat him for no reason.

 - Army Staff Sgt.
 C.J.
 Grisham, who won the Bronze Star with Valor, was forcibly disarmed for no good reason by a policeman while on a hike with his son not far from Fort Hood, Texas.

 - Brandon Raub, a Marine who was decorated for bravery in Iraq and Afghanistan, was forced to spend a week in a Virginia mental hospital over some “anti-government” Facebook posts.
 (His interviewer here, John Whitehead, is a constitutional attorney, Vietnam infantry veteran and superlative anti-police state blogger.)

 - Air Force Captain Nicolas Aquino was assaulted by sheriff’s deputies in Monterey, California, even after he had provided ample evidence that he was not a trespasser.